plexus/yaks/DEVELOPERS.md

 Note that there are no setters, these objects are immutable.

-There are some other things that `Yaks::Attributes` adds that make it a pleasure to work with these objects.
+There are some other things that `Attribs` adds that make it a pleasure to work with these objects.

 * default values